Digging safety for contractors

 BC 1 Call

-2. Plan where it’s safe to dig— within two to three business days, FortisBC will send you a map and information on where gas lines are buried on the site.
-If you need help understanding this information, call us at 1-888-822-6555 and we can walk you through the details.
+2. Plan where it’s safe to dig – within two to three business days, FortisBC will send you a map and information on where gas lines are buried on the site.
+If you need help understanding this information, call us at 1-888-822-6555 or follow these instructions on how to read your service maps.

 3. Find the line— use the map provided to mark the location of gas lines on your site.
 Dig by hand first to expose the gas line if you are working in this area.
 Don’t use any power equipment within one metre of the gas line.